renaudallard/sniproxy/README.md

 + Supports multiple listening sockets per instance.
 + Supports HAProxy proxy protocol to propagate original source address to back-end servers.
++ Routes HTTP/2 connections by decoding HPACK HEADERS frames and sanitising :authority values before routing.
++ Requires TLS 1.2 or newer by default while allowing administrators to opt into TLS 1.0 support with the `-T` flag.
++ Sandboxes privileged operations on OpenBSD with pledge(2) and unveil(2).
++ Accepts legacy configuration keywords such as `listen`, `proto`, `user`, and `group` for compatibility with existing deployments.

 Usage
 -----